kexiZeroing/kexiZeroing.github.io/src/posts/quick-way-to-serve-https-localhost.md

 updatedDate: "Jan 2 2024"
 ---

 As we all know HTTPS is designed to provide a secure connection by encrypting the data exchanged between a user's web browser and the server.
 Sometimes we need a secure connection for our Node.js web server.
-This artile will help you understand how to do it.
+This article will help you understand how to do it.

 ## Certificates
 First, let's talk about certificates.
 A certificate is a digital document that serves to authenticate the identity of an entity on the internet.
 This entity could be a website, a server, or even an individual.
 The most common type of certificate used in web security is an SSL/TLS certificate, which is used for enabling HTTPS.
 Note that a SSL/TLS certificate typically contains the following information: